detaybey/WrapYoutubeDl/README.md

 # WrapYoutubeDl
 C# wrapper for https://github.com/rg3/youtube-dl

-Download everything from web using c# :)
+Download audio from web using c# :)

 # Installation
 You need to download or use the binaries in the repo, following exe files are needed;